na-na-hi/renget/archive/tmd2many_rules.md

 - Status Moves that apply a beneficial condition to the User or their Allies, which normally target Self, Adjacent Allies, or All Allies, are considered **Defensive Actions.**
 	- Status Moves that affect the environment but are not normally intended to target an Opponent, such as Rain Dance or Grassy Terrain are also considered **Defensive Actions.**

+#### RP Moves

+A special category listed underneath your character sheet, these are two move slots that are separate from your actionable moves.
+These cannot be used for anything particularly serious, such as in a Main Quest or Sidequest (or any adventure with stakes or gain).
+They are simply there for you to play around with in downtime or to show off your abilities.
+- You can cycle in replaced moves into these slots.
+- Forgotten moves can be added in for no cost.

 ##### Status Effects

 *Some Moves cause Status Conditions.
 There are Major Status Conditions and Minor Status Conditions.
 Only one Major Status Condition can be active at a time on a single Pokémon, while Minor Status Conditions are near-limitless.*